undecaf/storage-composer/README.md

 #### How to get rid of `*** Device is mounted or has a holder or is unknown ***`?
-Apart from the obvious (unknown device), this error message may appear if your build/mount configuration contains a device which is an active MD/RAID or bcache component (eventually as the result of a previous run of StorageComposer).
+Apart from the obvious (unknown device), this error message may appear if your build/mount configuration contains a device which is a currently active MD/RAID or bcache component (eventually as the result of a previous run of StorageComposer).

 First, verify that the device in question __does not belong to your host system__ and find out where it is mounted, if at all.
-Then run `stcomp.sh -u` with a new configuration file.
+Then run `sudo stcomp.sh -u` with a new configuration file.
 Specify that device for the root file system (no caching, no encryption, any file system type) and enter the proper mount point (or any empty directory).
 This will unlock the device.